-We will first give a summary of how to use the AutoStrobe 490-ST for basic tuning using an unstretched equal-tempered scale and A=440 Hz as the pitch reference.
+We will first give a summary of how to use the AutoStrobe 590 for basic tuning using the equal-temperedG scale and A=440 Hz as the pitch reference.
 We follow later with detailed instructions on how to use the other features available on the tuner.